bnewbold/novena-guide/tasks.rst

 Attaching an HDMI monitor should Just Work as a console login; you'll need a USB keyboard or other input device to log in.

-TODO: when an external monitor is attached the UART console login stops working?
+Note that when an external monitor is attached at boottime, the kernel boot and console login stops working on the UART serial connection and is redirected to the monitor instead.

 For a simple XFCE-based desktop with common applications, install::